JaredBenson007/Blinkit-sales-analysis/README.md

 KPI USED

-Total Sales: The overall revenue generated from all items sold.
+1.Total Sales: The overall revenue generated from all items sold.

-Average Sales: The average revenue per sale.
+2.Average Sales: The average revenue per sale.

-Number of Items: The total count of different items sold.
+3.Number of Items: The total count of different items sold.

-Average Rating: The average customer rating for items sold.
+4.verage Rating: The average customer rating for items sold.

 CHARTS CREATED
 1. Total Sales by Fat Content: